 - Some charge stations are out of order or can’t be persuaded to charge, even if indicated as working in the app (this happenend once so far).

-- I had relied on DC charging (high power >75 kW with CCS).
+- I had initially solely relied on DC charging (high power >75 kW with CCS).
 Yes, there are many of those by now, but some do not work (although flagged as ok in the charge provider app) and it could happen that the next one is out of range – then it’s a welcome relief to have an AC type 2 charge cable at hand.
-Low power stations are quite frequent, and at least one can reach the next DC station.
-So I’ve ordered an AC type 2 cable – important to look for number of phases and required max. power, I selected 3 phases and 22 kW.
+Low power stations are quite ubiquitous, and after some charging there one can reach the next DC station.
+So I’ve acquired an AC type 2 cable.

-- Funnily, the eSoul has no button to stop charging… That’s awkward when the charge point has no “stop” button, and the app does not work (claiming car is “busy” 😎) … The manual is deafeningly silent on this.
+- Funnily, the eSoul has no button to stop charging… That’s awkward when the charge point has no “stop” button either, and the app does not work (e.g. claiming car is “busy” 😎) … The manual is deafeningly silent on this.
+Solutions: